pedestriantactics/pedestriantactics.github.io/mindpalace-house-manual.md

 If you used the spare key, please leave it back in the upper cupboard to the right of the stove.

 Return the key in the lockbox and scramble it!
-Again the code is 5675.

 I’m on IG @pedestriantactics!
 Feel free to send me any fun photos during your stay!